dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_coordinator_inner.md

 <dd>
  The ID of the dWallet for which this Presign has been created and can be used by exclusively, if set.
  Optional, since some key signature algorithms (e.g., Schnorr and EdDSA) can support global presigns, which can be used for any dWallet (under the same network key).
+Others, like ECDSA, must have this set.
 </dd>
 <dt>
 <code>presign_id: <a href="../sui/object.md#sui_object_ID">sui::object::ID</a></code>